Condo Inspection (Purchase)

 A condo inspection is a non-invasive visual examination of a home.
 It involves crawling around/under/in; decks, trees, crawlspaces, attics, sump pumps, closets, basements, roofs, garages, furnaces, kitchens, hot-water tanks, bedrooms, etc using a variety of specialized tools; moisture meters, thermal imaging cameras, voltage checkers, GFCI testers, etc and organizing this into a clear concise report for you that is easy to understand.

-Note that not all common areas of the condo will be accessible; this can include, but is not limited to roof, attic, boiler room, etc.
+Note that not all common areas of the condo will be accessible; this can include, but is not limited to roof, attic, boiler room, etc. We visit all common areas that are accessible to the public.

 I conduct my inspections using InterNACHI standards of practice, you can find these standards by clicking here.